Law Firm Marketing Basics: The Ultimate Guide for 2026

 Today, clients are more likely than not to find your firm online.
 A law firm website is like a business card.
 It looks unprofessional if you do not have one.
 Also, if potential clients cannot instantly find your website, they will find someone else.

-Moreover, many firms are behind the curve in using websites as customer service tools, with just 6% offering live chat and only 17% offering the opportunity to schedule consultations online.
+Moreover, many firms are behind the curve in using websites as customer service tools, with just 12% offering live chat and only 15% offering the opportunity to schedule consultations online.
 Adding these capabilities to your site can put you in an advantageous position and turn your site into a tool for two-way communications with your audience.

-Prospective clients are searching for you right now — do you know where your law firm ranks on Google?
-Lawyers must familiarize themselves with search engine optimization to get more organic website traffic.
 The higher your website ranks in search engine results, the more visible you will be to potential clients.
 Local SEO (which we will cover later in this guide) can be particularly valuable for outranking local competitors on searches by prospects in your area.

-Your law firm’s SEO performance depends on factors like producing quality content, using relevant keywords, optimizing your keyword placement, the user-friendliness of your web design, and the number of backlinks to your page.
 Because of these complex variables, you’ll get the best results if you hire a professional SEO consultant.
-However, in 2020, just 27% of law firms were using outside consultants for SEO, according to the ABA, leaving an opportunity for law firms to prioritize SEO to gain an edge over the competition.
+However, in a recent ABA marketing report, just 28% of law firms were using outside consultants for SEO, leaving an opportunity for law firms to prioritize SEO to gain an edge over the competition.

 A blog is one of the most effective marketing tools firms have for driving SEO results.
 A blog hosted on your law firm’s website will allow you to draw more people to your site if you offer interesting and informative content.
 Blog posts are also an excellent way to share your legal knowledge with others, establish your firm as an expert in your field, and portray your firm more professionally to clients.
 Blog content also can serve as the start of a sales conversation, addressing the needs of legal customers and showing them that you have the know-how to help them.

 Despite the importance of blogs, many firms are underutilizing this tactic.
-According to the ABA’s survey, just 37% of firms say they’re using blogs.
+According to the ABA’s survey, just 33% of firms say they’re using blogs.
 Adding high-quality blog content to your site can help establish your authority as an industry expert and boost your online presence.
 You can write your content in-house or hire a marketing firm to develop content for you.

 Social media marketing is one of the easiest ways to advertise your law practice to clients.
 You probably already use and are familiar with Facebook or Instagram.
 If not, creating an account with them is free, and they are easy to use.
 A Facebook, Twitter, Instagram, and LinkedIn account for your firm can help you connect with locals in your area.
 Thus, you can advertise your firm’s services, specialties, pricing, and brand through these platforms.